sami-bg/stable-SSL/docs/source/user_guide.rst

          in_features: 512
          out_features: ${trainer.data._num_classes}

-The various components defined above can be accessed through the dictionary ``self.networks`` in your trainer class.
+The various components defined above can be accessed through the dictionary ``self.network`` in your trainer class.
 This allows you to define the forward pass, compute losses, and specify evaluation metrics efficiently.